 The Molina formulary is one single tier.
-If a drug is on the list, it is considered Tier 1, which means it is a covered drug.
+If a drug is on the list, it's considered Tier 1, which means it's a covered drug.

-The PDL does not:
+The PDL doesn't:

 - 1. Require or prohibit the prescribing or dispensing of any medication; - 2.
 Substitute for the independent professional judgment of the physician or pharmacist; or - 3.
 Relieve the physician or pharmacist of any obligation to the patient or others.